CesiumGS/cesium/README.md

 Have questions?
 Ask them on the [forum](http://cesiumjs.org/forum.html).

 Interested in contributing?
-See [CONTRIBUTING.md](CONTRIBUTING.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md). :heart:

 ### :snowflake: Mission ###